 A common symptom of depression is ‘fuzzy thinking‘, the inability to think clearly.

 It can feel as if your brain is set on low, or your head is filled with wet sand.
 Focus becomes very difficult.

 Anxiety, on the other hand, tends to leave your mind racing on repeat.
 You go over and over the same stressful thoughts, worries, and scenarios.
 This of course leaves very little headspace to focus clearly on tasks at hand.

 [Know you are depressed and anxious but scared of a therapy office?
 Why not try Skype therapy from the comfort of your own home?
 Book today, be talking this week to someone who really gets it.]

 3. Emotional Shock and PTSD.

 Emotional shock, also known as ‘acute stress reaction’ and ‘psychological shock’, happens due to an extreme life change or situation that is very upsetting.
 The brain cannot process all that is happening, leaving you in constant ‘fight or flight’ mode.

-One of the main symptoms of emotional shock is not being able to think straight, of feeling all over the place – in other words, you can’t focus.
+One of the main symptoms of emotional shock is not being able to think straight, or feeling all over the place.
+In other words, you can’t focus.

 If you read the signs of emotional shock and feel like you have always had the symptoms, a trauma therapist can help you look at whether there is a traumatic experience in your childhood that is behind it.

 If you know the event that caused you shock, and have symptoms for several months or more, it might be that you have PTSD.
 A longer lasting reaction to trauma, it can lead to addictions, severe depression, and social withdrawal.